mbodiai/embodied-agents/README.md

 from mbodied.types.motion_controls import HandControl, FullJointControl import gymnasium as gym

-# Customize a  Motion by adding or overriding fields.
 class FineGrainedHandControl(HandControl):
     """Custom HandControl with an additional field."""
     comment: str = Field(None, description="A comment to voice aloud.")